scrabbletank/farhome-rules/rulesdoc.md

 #### Jumping
 You may jump as part of any movement action.
 Characters can easily clear a single tile with their jump, but longer jumps will require an Athletics challenge to successfully land.
 You do not need to complete your jump on your turn and may end your turn in midair, however your first action on your next turn must be a movement action to complete the jump.

+In most casts, jumping or vaulting over objects does not require any skill challenge, but may be treated as difficult terrain depending on the object traversed.
+Jumping vertically is significantly harder than jumping horizontally.
+Jumping up a single tile requires an Athletics challenge, while only an exceptionally strong character could jump 2 tiles.

 ##### Reaction Attack (2 AP)
 When a creature tries to leave your zone of control you may make a reaction attack against them.
 You cannot use maneuvers, unless the maneuver says it can be used as a reaction, and the attack uses the same rules as the Attack action.